-This isn’t really a major event, but in the last couple years, national appreciation days have become extremely popular.
-There isn’t just one major appreciation day, actually there are multiple everyday.
+This isn’t really a major event, but in the last couple of years, national appreciation days have become extremely popular.
+There isn’t just one major appreciation day, actually, there are multiple every day.
 The best thing your business can do is take a look through all the upcoming appreciation days and plan accordingly.

 3. End of Summer – September 22nd

 This isn’t really a national holiday, but it still is a notable day.
 It marks the end of sunny weather, trips to the beach and summer vacation.
 Fall isn’t so bad though.
 Cool weather, browning leaves and the transition to jackets and sweaters.

 If you have summer items, make a deal out of the end of summer.
 Have a bonanza special where customers can get certain items one last time.
 The power of availability is incredible and you can get a little push of traffic coming into your business.